nitsuah/multi/docs/FEEDBACK.md

 ### Camera & Controls

-- Camera is locked, but should match rotation
+- Camera is locked, but character should match rotation when left click vs. right click allows sky cam
 - Clicking the mouse seems to interrupt movement, should not.
 Should allow freecam movement while moving (so can rotate around the player while moving forward/backwards)
   - Maybe use left click for rotation and right click for skycam/freecam?
 Given we may need to use left click for inputs.